Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 Because what happens is you don't know what is deemed okay or not.

-Like this is one of the things a lot of Hollywood uh studios have come out and said, a lot of filmmakers come out and said, you don't know what the standards are.
+Like this is one of the things a lot of Hollywood studios have come out and said, a lot of filmmakers come out and said, you don't know what the standards are.

-And so what happens Is you're incentivized to overcensor.
+And so what happens is you're incentivized to over-censor.

 You're incentivized to go overboard with trying to like bootlick the CCP.